hyperledger/aries-rfcs/contributing.md

     number>: Friendly Version of Your Title`.
 Commit your changes.
   - In the root of the repo, run `python code/generate_index.py` to update the index with your new RFC.
-  - In the root of your repo, run 'pytest code` to see whether your RFC passes all automated tests.
+  - In the root of your repo, run `pytest code` to see whether your RFC passes all automated tests.
 The RFC tests are simple.
 They just check for things like naming conventions and hyperlink correctness.
   - Commit the updated version of /index.md and push your changes.